Ricardosgeral/relier/README.md

 then, change the parameters as intended.

-Here is an example of the ini file, which is divided in 4 sections, with the description of the parameters meaning:
+Here is an example of the *inputs.ini* file, which is divided in 4 sections, with the description of the parameters meaning:

     [settings]
     filename = HET_soil_A_01        # <Name of the CSV file> and (if google_sheets = yes) <Name of the Worksheet of Google Spreadsheet>